VISHWANATHAN13/codsoft_2/README.md

 step 2:compile all the class files inside their respective directories step 3:compile the main file-"NewJFrame.java" and run the main file

+or simply download and run the jar file (NOTE:jvm is needed to run the jar file)

 that's all
 --------------------------------------------------------------------------------------------------